apache/doris/docs/en/docs/data-table/basic-usage.md

 > 3. You can import data into the specified Partition.
 See `HELP LOAD;`.
 > 4. You can dynamically change the table schema.
 See `HELP ALTER TABLE;`.
 > 5. You can add Rollups to Tables to improve query performance.
 See the Rollup-related section in "Advanced Usage".
-> 6. The default value in the Null column is true, which may affect query performance.
+> 6. The value of the column is nullable by default, which may affect query performance.

 ### Load data